Keyboard harmony and performance workshop

-We recommend that you now study Keyboard Harmony and Technique: advanced or Keyboard Harmony and Improvisation (which focuses on more modern styles as well as jazz).
-You may wish to explore our Piano workshops or Piano repertoire classes to study classical repertoire.
+You can continue studying Keyboard Harmony and performance workshop as long as you wish.
+You may wish to explore our Pop piano programme if you read keys and chord symbols to a comfortable level or study Music theory: counterpoint for a systematic approach to voice-leading, fugal forms and higher-level theory.
+You may also be interested in our Piano workshops or Piano repertoire classes to study classical repertoire.
 Please note: we have multiple courses at different times throughout the week.
 Some courses are online, and some take place in our college building.

 For more details about musicianship and music theory please visit our blog: Musicianship and music theory at City lit which lists our full sequence of musicianship and music theory classes.